-Join Jim LaPier for an in-depth discussion in this video Using lines, part of Up and Running with AutoCAD for Mac.
+Join Jim LaPier for an in-depth discussion in this video Using lines, part of Learning AutoCAD for Mac.

 …So, let's start drawing some real objects.…As we begin to draw, take note of the state…of my status bar and make sure yours matches mine.…I currently have everything turned off except…the grid display toggle and dynamic input.…To start, I'm going to go up to the tool palette…and make sure I'm on the drafting tool set and click line.…As previously discussed, the dynamic input is a quasi mirror of the command prompt.…And we can see AutoCAD is asking me where I want…to start my line.…I'm just going to click here in space, and now…AutoCAD wants to know where my next point will be.…